epklein/epklein.github.io/_posts/2022Q3/2022-08-22-five-trademarks-of-agile-organizations.md

 ### 5. Technology: Next generation enabling technology

 Mindset shifts from a company where technology supports the rest of the organization, to a company where technology is integrated and core to every aspect of the organization, unlocking value and enabling quick reaction to business needs.

 Key practices include: Evolving technology architecture, systems and tools, and next-generation technology development and delivery practices.

 ---

-By exhibiting those five trademarks, companies are more adapted to thrive in today's fast changing environment, full of opportunities.
+By exhibiting those five trademarks, companies are more adapted to thrive in today's fast changing environment, one full of opportunities.